pair_style lubricateU command

 - flagVF (optional) = 0/1 to exclude/include volume fraction corrections in the long-range isotropic terms

 pair_style lubricateU 1.5 1 2.01 2.5 0.01 1 1 pair_coeff 1 1 2.05 2.8 pair_coeff * *

-Styles lubricateU and lubricateU/poly compute velocities and angular velocities such that the hydrodynamic interaction balances the force and torque due to all other types of interactions.
+Styles lubricateU and lubricateU/poly compute velocities and angular velocities for finite-size spherical particles such that the hydrodynamic interaction balances the force and torque due to all other types of interactions.